-\textbf{Related literature.} While the Bayesian perspective of \ts provides a convenient tool to derive the sampling distribution, the algorithm is still valid under a frequentist approach, i.e., when the true parameter is not a random variable but a fixed parameter.
-As a result, the regret of \ts (i.e., the difference between the rewards collected by the algorithm and the optimal action) has been analyzed both in the Bayesian and in the frequentist setting.
+\textbf{Related literature.} While the Bayesian perspective of \ts provides a convenient tool to derive the sampling distribution, the algorithm is still valid in a frequentist setting, i.e., when the true parameter is not a random variable but a fixed parameter.
+As a result, the regret of \ts (i.e., the difference between the rewards collected by the algorithm and those of the optimal action) has been analyzed both in the Bayesian and in the frequentist setting.
 In MAB, \ts has been shown to achieve optimal performance in the frequentist setting (see e.g., \citealt{may2012optimistic}, \citealt{agrawal2012thompson}, \citealt{kaufmann2012algorithmic}, \citealt{korda2013thompson}) and the dependency of the regret on its prior has been studied in the Bayesian case by~\citet{bubeck2013prior-free}.
-In more general cases, such as the (generalized) linear bandit and reinforcement learning settings, most of the literature focused on the analysis of the Bayesian regret (see e.g., \cite{russo2014learning}, \cite{osband2015bootstrapped}, \cite{russo2016an-information-theoretic}).
+In more general cases, such as the (generalized) linear bandit and reinforcement learning settings, most of the literature focuses on the analysis of the Bayesian regret (see e.g., \cite{russo2014learning}, \cite{osband2015bootstrapped}, \cite{russo2016an-information-theoretic}).
 Notable exceptions are the analysis of \ts in finite MDPs by~\citet{gopalan2015thompson} and the study in linear contextual bandit (LB) by~\citet{agrawal2012thompson}.
 In this paper, we focus on LB and draw novel insights on the functioning of \ts in this setting.
 In LB the value of an arm is obtained as the inner product between an arm feature vector $x$ and an unknown global parameter $\theta^\star$.
-As opposed to the OFU approach, the main technical difficulty in analyzing \ts lies in controlling the deviation in performance due to the randomness of the algorithm. \citet{agrawal2012thompson} leverage on the MAB line of proof (as in~\cite{agrawal2012analysis}) classifying arms as saturated and unsaturated depending on wether their standard deviation is smaller or bigger than their gap to the optimal arm.\footnote{Here we refer to the definition introduced in the \textit{arXiv} paper, which slightly differs from the original ICML paper.} While for unsaturated arms the regret is related to their standard deviation that decreases over time, they prove that \ts has a small (but constant) probability to select saturated arms and thus it achieves a regret $\wt O \big(d^{3/2} \sqrt{T} \big)$.
+As opposed to the OFU approach, the main technical difficulty in analyzing \ts lies in controlling the deviation in performance due to the randomness of the algorithm. \citet{agrawal2012thompson} follow the MAB proof structure (as in~\cite{agrawal2012analysis}) classifying arms as saturated and unsaturated depending on wether their standard deviation is smaller or bigger than their gap to the optimal arm.\footnote{Here we refer to the definition introduced in the \textit{arXiv} paper, which slightly differs from the original ICML paper.} While for unsaturated arms the regret is related to their standard deviation that decreases over time, they prove that \ts has a small (but constant) probability to select saturated arms and show that this guarantees a regret $\wt O \big(d^{3/2} \sqrt{T} \big)$.\\